Last updated: Jun 16, 2022

-Incorpro can set up your company for only €99 + VAT (including CRO Fees) and register it in Ireland with the Companies Registration Office (CRO), complying with all legal requirements.
+Setting up a limited company in Ireland involves meeting certain requirements, and the total cost will depend on your specific needs.
+Incorpro can register your in Ireland with the Companies Registration Office (CRO) for only €99 + VAT including CRO fees, complying with all legal requirements.
 Click on the link below to fill out our quick and simple Company Registration form.

 Let’s start from the beginning and try to understand what we're getting into when we form a company.